daffl/uberproto/readme.md

 UberProto can be used as a [CommonJS AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) module (e.g. with [RequireJS](http://requirejs.org/)), [NodeJS](http://nodejs.org) or directly in the browser.
 If no module loader is available, the global variable _Proto_ will be defined after you include the script.
-In the browser you have two options:
-The default build that includes EcmaScript 5 shims or, if you only support modern browsers or provide the shims already, without.

 ### Using AMD (e.g. RequireJS)